- BCS and Grillo are similar, but have distinct differences.

 - BCS's handlebars are more user-friendly.

-- BCS has been imported into North America for nearly 50 years.
+- BCS has been imported into North America for over 50 years.

 - BCS has a much larger dealer network (700+ vs. less than 50).

 BCS is Europe's largest two wheel tractor manufacturer, but one other European brand has also made its way into the United States.
 Grillo manufactures all-gear drive tractors and attachments that are similar to BCS in some ways, but the two brands have very distinct differences.

 PTO Engagement System.
 In 1995, BCS introduced its current, tapered three-jaw PTO connection design, in which the attachment shaft interlocks with the tractor's PTO shaft as the attachment is mounted to the tractor.
 Just as in four-wheel farm tractors, the engagement mechanism is internal to the oil bath tractor transmission.
 Prior to this, the engagement mechanism was an external, dry system in which a splined, sliding coupler from the tractor was extended over the splined input shaft of the attachment.

 This is important because the current coupling system is essential to effectively power high-torque implements, such as the Flail Mower, Brush Mower, Chipper/Shredder, and Snow Thrower.
 And because the engagement is internal to the oil bath transmission, it is far less prone to the wear-and-tear of the old, external sliding coupler.
 In fact, the components of the current engagement system are included in BCS's lifetime tractor transmission warranty.